 Slow cooking saves so much time in the kitchen too and, in my opinion, just makes everything taste SO much better!
 For more of my favorite crock pot recipes, head on over here!

 - 2 cups quinoa, rinsed

 - 2 cups fresh or frozen mixed berries (blueberries, strawberries, raspberries, etc.)

 - ¼ tsp. salt

-- In a 3 or 4-quart slow cooker, add mashed bananas along with the rest of ingredients, mixing well.
+- Spray a 3 or 4-quart slow cooker with cooking spray then add mashed bananas along with the rest of ingredients, mixing well.
 Cover and place on low for 5 to 6 hours or on high for 2 to 3 hours.

 - Spoon quinoa into bowls and top with additional fruit or nuts, enjoy!

 *Recipe adapted from Better Homes & Gardens